 Garages and permanent outbuildings

+Repair category -

+Notes N/A

+Outside areas and boundaries

 Repair category 1

-Notes Normal maintenance will be required to the garage.

-Outside areas and boundaries Repair category 1 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary.
-General upkeep of the grounds will be required.
+Notes Boundary fences should be regularly checked and maintained as necessary.
+In general, the garden ground including mature trees will require ongoing maintenance.

 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.